scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Be pickier about what glyph names I let the user choose.
-    -   On cygwin (perhaps elsewhere, but I was never able to find the bug elsewhere) if you invoked one command from the menu while another was still executing, then fontforge would probably crash.
+    -   On cygwin (perhaps elsewhere, but I was never able to find the bug elsewhere) if you invoked one command from the menu while another was still executing, then websharpstudios would probably crash.
     -   Support for reading and writing bare cff files.
     -   Build Accents crashed when asked to build accented chars for